On this page

-Areas specifically for graduate students are located on the 5th floor of the Webster Library (dissertation writers' rooms: LB-561 “Iceland”, LB-562 “Venezuela”, and LB-564 “Mali”) and on the 3rd floor of the Vanier Library (VL 301-25).
+Areas specifically for graduate students are located on the 5th floor of the Webster Library.

 In the Webster Library, graduate students may access these areas by scanning their Concordia ID card.
-Students must go to the Webster Circulation Desk during service hours to obtain a shelf and/or locker in the Webster graduate study space.
+Students must go to the Webster Loans & Returns Desk during service hours to obtain a shelf and/or locker in the Webster graduate study space.
 Find out more about Webster Library's Dissertation Writers’ Rooms.

-To ensure a quiet study environment for all users of the rooms, no group discussions are permitted in the enclosed areas.
+Please note that, to promote a quiet study environment for all users of the Room, no group discussions are permitted in the Graduate Study Room.